 In addition, taking into consideration that MEDs are both a learning tool and a method of communication, DIS will allow only Year 6 and Secondary School students to use their MED within the school grounds and in the classroom.
 This is, however, a privilege and not a right.
 Permission to use an MED is subject to adherence to the guidelines of this policy.

-‘Tech Tuesdays’ are informal (30 minute) meeting opportunities that take place on Tuesdays from 3:15 pm to 3:45 pm.
+‘TIL Tuesdays’ are informal (45 minute) meeting opportunities that take place on Tuesdays from 3:00 pm to 3:45 pm.
 These are for DIS teachers to share good EdTech practice, new Technology innovations and personal insights in teaching with technology.
-Updates will be shared on a weekly basis via the EdTech website page, DIS social media pages, Week Ahead and EdTech PS/SS display boards.

-Secondary School and Primary School teachers are encouraged to volunteer in order to demonstrate good practice that they have delivered over the past year, or discuss a tool that enhances classroom practice.
+Secondary and Primary teachers are encouraged to volunteer in order to demonstrate good practice that they have delivered over the past year, or discuss a tool that enhances classroom practice.

-Please note this is intended to be informal and promote discussion and collaboration regarding effective EdTech tools so do not be afraid to come along and just have a chat!
+Please note this is intended to be informal and promote discussion and collaboration regarding effective EdTech teaching and learning tools so do not be afraid to come along and just have a chat!

 The ‘EdTech Purchase Request Form’ will allow all DIS teachers to use some of the existing CPD school budget to buy new EdTech Apple apps for their school iPads to be used in lessons and also upgrade their existing EdTech accounts once approved in the order listed on the form.